Medical Ethics: Principles, Persons, and Perspectives: From Controversy to Conversation

 How Do We Wish to Die?
 The Controversy Over Assisted Death Review of Life's Living Toward Dying: A Theological and Medical-Ethical Study, by Vigen Guroian; Active Euthanasia and Health Care Reform: Testing the Medical Covenant, by William F. May; Life on the Line: Ethics, Aging, Ending Patients' Lives and Allocating Resources, by John F. Kilner; Breaking the Thread of Life: On Rational Suicide, by Robert L. Barry; Must We Suffer Our Way to Death?
 Cultural and Theological Perspectives On Death by Choice, Edited by Ron P. Hamel and Edwin R. DuBose Lammers, Stephen E. (1999-01)

-CIOMS and Health Ethics, I: Principles of Medical Ethics Relevant to the Role of Health Personnel in the Protection of Persons Against Torture and Other Cruel, Inhuman or Degrading Treatment or Punishment Unknown author (Council for International Organizations of Medical Sciences, 1979-09)
+CIOMS and Health Ethics, I: Principles of Medical Ethics Relevant to the Role of Health Personnel in the Protection of Persons Against Torture and Other Cruel, Inhuman or Degrading Treatment or Punishment Unknown creator (Council for International Organizations of Medical Sciences [CIOMS], 1979-09)

-CIOMS and Health Ethics, I: Principles of Medical Ethics Relevant to the Role of Health Personnel in the Protection of Persons Against Torture and Other Cruel, Inhuman or Degrading Treatment or Punishment Unknown author (Council for International Organizations of Medical Sciences [CIOMS], 1979-09)
+CIOMS and Health Ethics, I: Principles of Medical Ethics Relevant to the Role of Health Personnel in the Protection of Persons Against Torture and Other Cruel, Inhuman or Degrading Treatment or Punishment Unknown creator (Council for International Organizations of Medical Sciences, 1979-09)